Bin-Chicken-Cartel/HTB-Global-Cyber-Skills-Benchmark-CTF-2025-Operation-Blackout/README.md

 - [Team HTB Profile](https://ctf.hackthebox.com/team/overview/225156)
 - [Repository](https://github.com/Bin-Chicken-Cartel/HTB-Cyber-Apocalypse-CTF-2025.git)

+## AI Disclaimer

+These write-ups were formatted and structured with the assistance of artificial intelligence (AI) to ensure consistency in styling and layout.
+All technical content has been thoroughly reviewed and validated by the author to maintain accuracy and clarity.
+This AI-powered process is intended solely to enhance readability and support junior engineers in following the methodologies more easily—every solution remains the product of expert analysis.

 ## Acknowledgments

 Special thanks to HackTheBox for organizing this comprehensive CTF event and providing an excellent platform for cybersecurity education and skill development.